 Shortcuts Don't Work

 It is one thing to have a platform that allows you to sell products with the minimum of coding ability required.
 But it is something completely different to have the skills to market those goods, gain links, do white hat SEO, write blogs consistently and generally promote your store so that you can make sales.
-All of these things require hard work and discipline, something that simply paying a subscription for your eCommerce platform will not give you.
+All of these things require hard work and discipline, something that an eCommerce subscription by itself will not give you.

-There are many, many people that use the standard Shopify product successfully to bring their products to market.
+Many people use the standard Shopify product successfully to bring their products to market.
 I'm thinking of artists, photographers, cake makers, even local butchers and specialist cycle shops.
 What all these people have in common is a knowledge of their product or service that adds value to the proposition.
 If you are not adding value then what is the point?
 Everyone knows by now that competing on price alone is the quick way to empty your bank account.

-As an eCommerce tool, Shopify is one of the best (for UK users EKM or Shopwired are equally good choices) but I can't help feeling that the aggressive marketing tactics and promises of making millionaires are more akin to promoting the National Lottery than helping people to create a serious eCommerce business.
+As an eCommerce tool, Shopify is one of the best (for UK users EKM or Shopwired are equally good choices), but the aggressive marketing tactics and promises of making millionaires are more akin to promoting the National Lottery than assisting people in creating a serious eCommerce business.

-Shopify is a great product, but like all other eCommerce platforms, it doesn't contain all the magic ingredients that will make you a success – hard work, discipline and a superior product or service.
+Shopify is a great product, but like all other eCommerce platforms, it doesn't contain all the magic ingredients that will make you a success, those being hard work, discipline and a superior product or service.